SAA Compliance

 Returning from Cancellation

-To come back into the SAA accreditation scheme following a cancellation, the accredited person is required to retrain at a Registered Training Organisation (RTO) before going back through the SAA Accreditation process from the beginning.
-The training units completed at the RTO must align with the current accreditation pathways on the SAA website at time of application.
+To come back into the SAA Accreditation Scheme following a cancellation, the accredited person is required to retrain at a Registered Training Organisation (RTO) before going back through the accreditation process from the beginning.
+The training units completed at the RTO must align with the current accreditation pathways on our website at time of application.

 Demerit Points following Suspension or Cancellation